-- 3. Scheduling. - a) Plan the recital(s) no later than during the fifth semester (the fifth and seventh semesters for performance majors). - b) Schedule the recital one semester in advance of the date of performance.
+- a) Plan the recital(s) no later than during the fifth semester (the fifth and seventh semesters for performance majors). - b) Schedule the recital one semester in advance of the date of performance.
 (Recitals may not be presented during final exams, or during the week preceding the final exams.)
-Scheduling of the Recital Hall, as well as all other rooms, is through the Facilities Manager. - c) Permission of applied instructor of recitalist and instructor of accompanist are required for all recitals toward degree fulfillment.
+Scheduling of the Recital Hall, as well as all other rooms, is through the Facilities

+- Manager. - c) Permission of applied instructor of recitalist and instructor of accompanist are required for all recitals toward degree fulfillment.
 Non-degree recitals are left to the discretion of the applied teacher.
-All arrangements for non-degree recitals become the sole responsibility of the student. - d) Music education majors must present the recital before the semester of student teaching. - e) The recital hearing must be scheduled at least fourteen days before the recital. - Accompanist and Applied Teacher. - a) Coordinate recital plans, including the dates for the recital hearing and the performance, with the accompanist and the applied instructor. - b) Secure the applied instructor's consent for the content and sequence of the recital program and for the selection(s) to be memorized if so required in the applied syllabus. - 5.
-Recital Hearing.
+All arrangements for non-degree recitals become the sole responsibility of the student. - d) Music education majors must present the recital at least one semester before student teaching. - e) The recital hearing must be scheduled at least fourteen days before the recital.

+3. Accompanist and Applied Teacher.

+- a) Coordinate recital plans, including the dates for the recital hearing and the performance, with the accompanist and the applied instructor. - b) Secure the applied instructor's consent for the content and sequence of the recital program and for the selection(s) to be memorized if so required in the applied syllabus.

+4. Recital Hearing.

-- a) Present the complete recital program with the accompanist to a faculty jury of three, as selected by the student, including the student's applied teacher. - b) Furnish three word-processed copies of the program (with space for written comments after each selection) to the jurors at least one day before the recital hearing.
-(Also see C, above.) - 6.
-Programs and Publicity. - a) Recital publicity may begin after the student receives written notification that the recital hearing has been approved. - b) The student is responsible for creating his/her own program, but the School of Performing Arts Office will make copies. - c) The student must provide file copies of the program to the School of Performing Arts Office. - d) Posters may be placed on bulletin boards only in the Class of 1944 Hall, or office doors, by permission of occupant.
-No posting allowed on painted walls, access doors, or bathrooms. - e) The program must include the language, "In Partial Fulfillment of the degree (name of degree)." - 7.
-Recital Presentation - a) The student should arrange for a page-turner, if required.
-Students should also check with the Facilities Manager about any needs in the lobby or backstage areas. - E. Music Ensemble Policy 1.
-Participation Reg - Participation Requirements - a) Bachelor of Arts (4 credits required) - (1) Three credits in a Large Ensemble - (2) One credit in a Small Ensemble - b) Bachelor of Music in Music Education (8 credits required) - (1) Instrumental Concentration: - (a) Five credits in any Large Instrumental Ensemble-credit in both the marching and jazz areas is strongly recommended - (b) Two Credits in any vocal or instrumental ensemble-small ensemble credit is strongly recommended
+- a) Present the complete recital program with the accompanist to a faculty jury of three, as selected by the student, including the student's applied teacher. - b) Furnish three word-processed copies of the program (with space for written comments after each selection) to the jurors at the recital hearing.

+5. Programs and Publicity.

+- a) Recital publicity may begin after the student receives written notification that the recital hearing has been approved. - b) The student is responsible for creating his/her own program, but the School of Performing Arts Office will make copies. - c) The student must provide file copies of the program to the School of Performing Arts Office. - d) Posters may be placed on bulletin boards only in the Class of 1944 Hall, or office doors, by permission of occupant.
+No posting allowed on painted walls, access doors, or bathrooms. - e) The program must include the language, "In Partial Fulfillment of the degree (name of degree)."

+6. Recital Presentation

+a) The student should arrange for a page-turner, if required.
+Students should also check with the Facilities Manager about any needs in the lobby or backstage areas.

+E. Music Ensemble Policy

+1. Participation Requirements

+- a) Bachelor of Arts (4 credits required)

+- (1) Three credits in a Large Ensemble

+- (2) One credit in a Small Ensemble

+- b) Bachelor of Music in Music Education (8 credits required)

+- (1) Instrumental Concentration:

+- (a) Five credits in any Large Instrumental Ensemble-credit in both the marching and jazz areas is strongly recommended

+- (b) Two Credits in any vocal or instrumental ensemble-small ensemble credit is strongly recommended

-- (c) One Credit in a Large Vocal Ensemble - (2) Vocal Concentration: - (a) Five credits in University Singers, Oratorio Society, or Collegiate Chorale - (b) Two credits in any vocal or instrumental ensemble-small ensemble credit is strongly recommended - (c) One credit in a Large Instrumental Ensemble or Lab Band, MUE 403 - (3) Guitar Students:
+- (c) One credit in a large vocal ensemble.

+- (2) Vocal Concentration: - Five credits in University Singers, Oratorio Society, or Collegiate (a) - Two credits in any vocal or instrumental ensemble-small ensemble (b) credit is strongly recommended - (c) One credit in a Large Instrumental Ensemble or Lab Band, MUE 403 - Guitar Students: (3) - Follow requirements for either Vocal or Instrumental (a) Concentration listed below.
-(a)

-Follow requirements for either Vocal or Instrumental Concentration listed below.
 Instrumental track: 2 semesters of Guitar Ensemble, 5 credits in any large instrumental ensemble (credit in both the marching and jazz areas is strongly recommended), and 1 credit in a large vocal ensemble.